wagnerhsu/project-sql-server-samples/samples/features/security/ledger/azure-sql-database/README.md

      ```

 2. [Bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview?tabs=bicep) version 0.4.1272 or later.
 You need to install Bicep and ensure it can be invoked from PowerShell.
 There are several ways to [install Bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/install).
-3. [SQL Server Management Studio (SSMS)](https://msdn.microsoft.com/en-us/library/mt238290.aspx) - version 18.10 or later is recommended.
+3. [SQL Server Management Studio (SSMS)](https://msdn.microsoft.com/en-us/library/mt238290.aspx) - version 18.11 or later is required.

 ## Setup